 The best way to stop your hair suffering sun damage in the first place is to wear a hat when you are out in the sun!
 This simple measure will also help to prevent your scalp getting burnt, as well as protecting your face and neck from UV rays.
 If you aren’t keen on hats, try to stay in the shade as much as possible during the hottest hours of the day.

-Green People has introduced a shampoo and conditioner to its range which protect and moisturise sun-damaged hair, leaving it soft and silky.
+Green People has introduced a organic shampoo and conditioner to its range which protect and moisturise sun-damaged hair, leaving it soft and silky.
 This essential hair care collection is infused with natural Quinoa protein for up to 50% more shine, Artichoke leaf extract to protect and repair hair cuticles and Avocado oil to deeply condition.

 Our customer care team is happy to help you identify the right natural products for your hair.
 Please call us on 01403 740350 or leave your comment or question below.